 6.0 Detector Selection

-Detector Selection: Choose a detector that is sensitive to your analytes (e.g., Flame Ionization Detector (FID), Mass Spectrometer (MS), Thermal Conductivity Detector (TCD), or Electron Capture Detector (ECD)).
+Detector Selection: Choose a detector that is sensitive to your analytes, such as Flame Ionization Detector (FID), Mass Spectrometer (MS), Thermal Conductivity Detector (TCD), or Electron Capture Detector (ECD)).

 Detector Sensitivity & Linearity: Make sure the detector provides sufficient sensitivity and a linear response over the expected concentration range.